BDC Hamburger Icon

 • Develop a program for volunteerism or offer matching donations for causes important to team members.

-• Pick a cause to support and get the whole team involved.
+• Select a charitable cause to support and get the whole team involved.

-When was the last time you Googled your business?
-Typing your company or professional name into a search bar once a week can uncover all kinds of things you weren’t aware of.
+When was the last time you Googled your business or searched to see what people were saying about you on social media?
+Typing your company or professional name into a search bar once a week can uncover eye-opening information.

-When you browse the internet through the eyes of a customer, you may find online reviews you didn’t know about, someone gossiping about your business on social media, and other public commentaries that pop up whenever someone mentions you or your business by name.
+When you browse the internet through a customer’s eyes, you may find online reviews you didn’t know about.
+Or, worse yet, someone gossiping about your business on social media and other public commentaries that pop up whenever someone mentions you or your business by name.

 If you can see negative information when you search for your business on Google or other search engines, so can potential customers.
 The good news is that you don’t have to let negative comments sit there and ruin your reputation.
-Make it a point to monitor and take control of your online mentions in an organized daily process:
+Make it a point to monitor and take control of your online mentions in an organized daily process that includes the following:

 • Note the location and date of any bad or inaccurate information and delete whatever you can.